ArnoldCodeAcademy/javascript-internship-to-ceo/README.md

 </details>

 # Challenge03
-## Print a multiplication table with 6 with for-loop .
+## Print a multiplication table with 6 with for-loop.

 <details>
     <summary>Spoiler "Solution-Explanation For Challenge 03"</summary>